BlockSigner/cove/site/content/english/features.md

   {{< features-item src="features/filter-search.svg"
     headline="Search documents"
-    description="Quickly find the document you are looking for by using the search function.">}}
+    description="Quickly find the document you are looking for by filtering your documents by name.">}}

 {{< /features-container >}}